 If you see dead amphibians or reptiles this year in your garden please register with the new Garden Wildlife Health Project and help increase our knowledge of wildlife diseases in Britain.

 Our latest Annual Review can be found here.
 As you can see, we are a rapidly growing charity, with some wonderful projects funded mainly through grant making trusts.
-With most funders covering 60-90% of the costs of a project and generally funding us in arrears (we have to spend the money first, then claim it back), we are still very much in need of your support to keep our work to help reptiles and amphibians going.
+With most funders covering 60-90% of the costs of a project and generally funding us in arrears (we have to spend the money first, then claim it back), we are still very much in need of your support to keep our work to help protect reptiles and amphibians.